keeganmjgreen/3D-Printed-Sensors-Development-Platform/data_logger_interface.md

 The data logger has been connected by this point, with or without a prompt to the user.

 A notification that the device was connected is to be sent.
-I assume that an arbitrary notification may already be present, including but by no means limited to the connection prompt from before.
+We assume that an arbitrary notification may already be present, including but by no means limited to the connection prompt from before.
 If this is the case, it would delay the notification that the device was connected until 'timing out' (for lack of a better term).
 With this kind of notification, the user should know the time since its corresponding event actually occurred.

 As such, start a 'timer' (i.e., log the current time `connected_tick`):